rblx-local/localnet/README.md

 - Develop it Further

 ## ⚠️ Current Issues

-- Loading Screen are not informative as the real game
+- The loading screen lacks informative details compared to the actual game.
-- Can't chat since the backend don't set the ChatMode
+- Chat functionality is unavailable because the backend hasn’t set the `ChatMode`.
-- Missing a lot of FFLags
-   - Jump Animation is behaving weird
+- Numerous feature flags (FFlags) are missing.
+  - The jump animation behaves oddly.
-   - Emulating Devices works not well and also the thumbstick is unusable
+  - Emulated devices don’t function properly, and the thumbstick is unusable.

----